bitovi/academy/src/react/2-intro-to-jsx.md

 @codepen react

+> Note: You'll see `ReactDOM.render` in all of the code samples in this tutorial. `ReactDOM.render` injects a component (first argument) into a DOM element (second argument).

 ## Next Steps

 ✏️ Head over to the [next lesson](components.html) to get the inside scoop on how components are made.